But, there are times when using manual focus is better and vice versa.

-On both my Canon cameras, there is a button on the far right on the back of my camera with an icon that looks like a cross within a rectangle.
+On both my Canon cameras, there is a button on the back with a cross within a rectangle.
 This signifies the focus points.

-You can hold this button with your thumb and find your desired focus point by simultaneously turning the dial on the top of the camera.
+You can hold this button down and find your desired focus point by turning the dial on the top of the camera.

 Where to Place the Focus Point

 When you’re shooting food, it’s generally a good idea to focus on the front of the dish, or the foreground.
-This will capture the viewer’s attention and also give the image the nice blurry background that’s so attractive in food photography.
+This will capture the viewer’s attention and give the image a pleasant blurry background.
+This effect is attractive in food photography.

-Garnishes are also a good place to put focus.
-If you’re doing a pour shot, then the pouring action is a good spot to place focus.
+Garnishes are also a good place to put the focus.
+If you’re doing a pour shot, then the pouring action is an excellent spot to place focus.

 In the shot of the oatmeal on the left, I focused on the toasted coconut topping.
-For the shot on the right, I focused on the poring action, which left the front of the cinnamon buns out of focus.
+For the image on the right, I focused on the pouring action.
+This left the front of the cinnamon buns out of focus.

 Ordinarily, I would focus on the front of the food, but in this case, I wanted the viewer’s attention on the pouring of the icing.

 If you’re shooting overhead, everything in the frame should be in focus.
-Just be sure to shoot at an aperture of at least F5.6, or else there will elements that look blurry or out of focus.
+Be sure to shoot at an aperture of at least F5.6, or else there will be elements that look blurry or out of focus.

 Both of these photographs below were shot at F5.6.
 You can see that all the elements are in focus.
-While a blurred out background looks great in food photos shot at 45 degrees or straight on, it doesn’t work for an overhead view.
+While a blurred out background works in food photos taken at 45 degrees or straight on, it isn’t the best for an overhead view.

 If you find that the focus point doesn’t fall on your subject, then you can try manual focus.
 Hopefully, you’re shooting tethered to Lightroom.

-In that case, you can easily check your focus by magnifying the image on your laptop to make sure that the area you wanted in focus is sharp enough.
-If it’s not, just take another shot.
+In that case, you can check your focus by magnifying the image on your laptop.
+Make sure that the area you wanted in focus is sharp enough.
+If it’s not, take another shot.

 One thing to mention is that you should calibrate your lens to your camera.
-Skipping this step can result in focusing issues not matter what you do.
+Skipping this step can result in focusing issues, no matter what you do.

-You can learn to do this yourself, but a camera technician will probably do it more quickly and more accurately.
+You can learn to do this yourself, but a camera technician will probably be faster and more accurate.

 Once your camera and lenses are calibrated, play around with manual and autofocus and see which mode suits you better.